lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Examples
 ========

-Below are several examples illustrating the various possibilities of the :guilabel:`Subdivide` and :guilabel:`Subdivide Multi` tools.
+Below are several examples illustrating the various possibilities of the *Subdivide* and *Subdivide Multi* tools.
 Note the selection after subdivision.

 .. figure:: /images/Doc26-subdivide-before.jpg